Leave Policy in the Philippines – An Overview

 Entitlement: The Solo Parents’ Welfare Act of 2000 (Republic Act No. 8972) offers additional leave for solo parents.

-Duration: Qualified solo parents receive an additional seven days of leave according to leave policy in the Philippines.
+Duration: Qualified solo parents receive an additional 7 days of leave under the Philippines’ leave policy.

 6. Special leave for women